-Massive vines can be seen hanging from the cedar trees along the Seaton Hiking Trail, which runs alongside the river for over 12 kilometers.
-In some cases, the vines are substantial enough to bear an adult’s weight, and grow so as to create a swing.
+Massive vines can be seen hanging from the cedar trees along the Seaton Hiking Trail that runs alongside the river for over 12 kilometers.
+In some cases, the vines are substantial enough to bear an adult’s weight and grow so as to create a swing.

-On one past hike along this trail, we came upon a Porcupine (Erethizon dorsatum) with its head down low, moving along a deer track towards us.
-We, of course, watched its movements very carefully given that it looked cute and cuddly, but knowing that its sharp quills could be very dangerous.
+On one past hike along this trail, we came upon a Porcupine moving along a deer track with its head down low.
+We watched its movements very carefully given that it looked cute and cuddly but knowing that its sharp quills could be very dangerous.

-The Porcupine was on a mission, apparently, as it quickly climbed up in a tree where it began to nibble the bark.
+The Porcupine was on a mission as it quickly climbed up in a tree where it began to nibble the bark.
 Porcupines are Canada’s second largest rodent, with beavers being the biggest.

-In the world that I grew up in at Oxtongue Lake, Ontario, both porcupines and beavers were, and still are, very common animals seen out in the bush.
-Porcupines are herbivores, with their favorite food being leaves and plants, however in the midst of winter, they switch to eating the bark off trees.
+In the area where I grew up at Oxtongue Lake, Ontario, both porcupines and beavers were, and still are, very common animals seen out in the bush.
+Porcupines are herbivores with their favorite food being leaves and plants.
+In the midst of winter, they switch to eating the bark off trees.
 This porcupine was doing a good job of stripping the limbs on this tree.

-But we hadn’t gone to the Green River expecting to see a porcupine.
+We hadn’t gone to the Green River expecting to see a porcupine.
 We were hoping to see one of its bigger cousins, wild beavers.
-We know they are active along the river, having observed them in the past.
+We know they are active along the river having observed them in the past.

-This little guy was obviously making his way to the river with his haul.
+This little guy was obviously making its way to the river with his haul.